North Bay Challenger Little League: Welcome

 Like us on Facebook: https://www.facebook.com/North Bay Challenger

-2017 SEASON - The dates are Sunday April 2nd through June 11th at Mark West Fields
+2018 SEASON - The dates are Sundays April through June at Mark West Fields, more details to come.

-(All Sundays except Easter April 16th, Mother's Day May 14th, and Memorial Weekend, May 28th)
+(All Sundays except Easter, Mother's Day, and Memorial Weekend)

 We supply all the necessary equipment (bats, baseballs, batting helmets).
 If you have a baseball glove, you can use it.
 If you need to borrow a glove, we have those too.
 Baseball cleats are not allowed, so no need to buy those.
 Baseball pants are fine, but not required.
 Every player, coach, and buddy will receive a uniform shirt and hat.